Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-Marcus Smart be on the court for the Boston Celtics at 3:30 PM on Sunday versus the Philadelphia 76ers in the 2023 NBA Playoffs.
+Marcus Smart and the rest of the Boston Celtics take the court versus the Philadelphia 76ers in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-Let's break down the prop bets available for Smart, using stats and trends to make good predictions.
+In this article we will dive into Smart's prop bets, using stats to help you make good selections.

 Marcus Smart Prop Bets vs. the 76ers